 But I had to stop letting fear make me weak.
 Instead, I learned how to embrace it as simply part of being human.
 I recognized that in the case of public speaking, the biological purpose of fear was to protect me from the emotional injury of not being liked or not doing a good job.
 The moment I changed my fear from an enemy to a protective friend, everything changed.
 My fear was still with me, but now it was there to support me and keep me safe.

-Being liked, accepted and appreciated by others is a basic human need, and since an early age, many of us have been raised to take other people’s opinions into account.
+Being liked, accepted and appreciated by others is a basic human need, and from an early age, many of us have been raised to take other people’s opinions into account.
 So it is no surprise that we show up in the world trying to fit into someone else’s expectations.

-I believe that seeking self-validation through other people turns us into their prisoners.
-If we worry what other people think about us, we are focusing on them instead of ourselves and the message we want to deliver.
+I believe that seeking self-validation through other people turns us into prisoners.
+If we worry about what other people think about us, we are focusing on them instead of ourselves and the message we want to deliver.
 We can’t control what other people feel, but we are in charge of our own feelings, thoughts, and emotions.

 When I know that what other people think of me has nothing to do with me and doesn’t define me, I set myself free from any judgment.
 What they see in me is their opinion.
 Some might perceive me as smart, funny and talented.
 Others might think I’m an average public speaker—or even a lousy one.
 To some, I might look pretty.
 To others, I might not.
 It’s all about their personal standards of beauty or intelligence, and it has nothing to do with me.